Stable image reconstruction using total variation minimization: Main results

 We denote similarly by $\mtx{\Phi_0}$ the matrix resulting by adding an additional row of zeros to the bottom of $\mtx{\Phi}$.

 We can relate measurements using the padded matrices \eqref{zeropad} of the entire image to measurements of its directional gradients, as defined in \eqref{Xx}.
-This relation can be verified by direct algebraic manipulation and so the proof is omitted.
+The following relation can be verified by direct algebraic manipulation and so the proof is omitted.

 \begin{lemma} Given $\mtx{X} \in \C^{N \times N}$ and $\mtx{\Phi} \in \C^{(N-1) \times N}$,

 and

 where $\mtx{X}^T$ denotes the (non-conjugate) transpose of the matrix $\mtx{X}$. \end{lemma} For a linear operator ${\cal A}: \C^{(N-1) \times N} \rightarrow \C^{m}$ with component measurements ${\cal A}(\mtx{X})_j = \scalprod{\mtx{A}_j}{\mtx{X}}$ we denote by ${\cal A}^0: \C^{N \times N} \rightarrow \C^{m}$ the linear operator with components $[{\cal A}^0(\mtx{X})]_j = \scalprod{(\mtx{A}^0)_j}{\mtx{X}}$.
 We define ${\cal A}_0: \C^{N \times N} \rightarrow \C^m$ similarly.